hazelcast/hazelcast/hazelcast-documentation/src/JCache.md

 ## Setup and Configuration

-This subchapter will show was is necessary to provide JCache API and the Hazelcast JCache implementation to your application.
+This sub-chapter will show was is necessary to provide JCache API and the Hazelcast JCache implementation to your application.
 In addition it demonstrates the different configuration options as well as the description of the configuration properties.

 ### Application Setup